bitwarden/help/_articles/miscellaneous/cli.md

 ### Login != Unlock

 The `login` and `unlock` commands are different.
-All `login` commands perform authentication against the external Bitwarden server (requiring additional two-step login prompts, if configured). `unlock` performs local authentication only (against a persisted hash) and therefore would work even without an active internet connection or if the external Bitwarden server is not available.
-You cannot unlock your vault if you have not already logged in first.
+All `login` commands perform authentication against the external Bitwarden server (requiring additional two-step login prompts, if enabled). `unlock` performs local authentication only (against a persisted hash) and therefore would work even without an active internet connection or if the external Bitwarden server is not available. **You cannot unlock your vault if you have not already logged in first.**

 Most users should prefer locking and unlocking their vault rather than logging out and logging in.
 This is the same process and workflow that all other Bitwarden client applications follow.
 A typical use case would be that a user logs into the CLI application only once and then only performs `unlock` commands thereafter.